Credit counselling and debt settlement services

 What must a debt settlement agreement include?

-Debt settlement agreements must include your name, address, and phone number.
-They must also include:
+A debt settlement agreement must include your name, address, and phone number.
+It must also include:

 The agreement must show the date the agreement was made, and its end date.
 The end date must not be more than 18 months after the latest of: